 Feed plants in pots with liquid fertiliser every fortnight, from late winter to early spring.
 Every spring scrape off the top few centimetres of compost and top up with a mix of potting compost and controlled release fertiliser granules.
 Every three years repot, either into a bigger pot or back into the same pot after removing a third of the roots and compost.

-Plant bare-root redcurrants between November and March in well-drained, slightly neutral to acid soil (about pH 6.7 is ideal).
+Plant bare-root redcurrants between November and March in well-drained soil.
 Allow 5ft (1.5m) between bushes and 5ft (1.5m) between rows.
 Container-grown bushes are available to buy and plant all year round, but will establish better if planted in autumn or winter.

 Plant in a sheltered site, out of strong winds, and avoid frost pockets.
-Redcurrants do best in full sun, but can be grown against a shady, north-facing wall, although this will result in a deficiency in the flavour of the fruit.
+Redcurrants do best in full sun, but can be grown against a shady, north-facing wall, although this will result in fruit that ripens later and is less sweet.

 When strapped for space, choose a single stem or multiple cordon redcurrant, but if you have more room you will get a better yield by growing as an open-centred, goblet-shaped bush with 8 to 10 well spaced branches above a short, stumpy leg of between 10-15cm (4-6in).